WVUHPC/2018-Lesson_1/_episodes/01-introduction.md

 ## tmux

+For normal usage, the terminal that you get is probably enough.
-Power users can benefit from a terminal multiplexer such as tmux. tmux is a terminal multiplexer.
+Power users can benefit from a terminal multiplexer such as tmux.
-It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

-tmux allows users to keep several virtual windows and panels open from a single connection.
-It offers also preserve the terminal status in case of disconnection from the server.
+It lets you switch easily between several virtual terminals organized in panels, windows and sessions.
+One big advantage of terminal multiplexing is that all those virtual terminals are still alive when you logout from the system.
+You can work for a while remotely, close the connection and reconnect again, attaching your tmux session and continuing exactly where you left your work.

+tmux allows users to keep several sessions.
+You can attach only one session each time.
+Each session can have several windows, you can create several windows but it is better not to have more than 10.
+Each window can be split in panes you can move around between the different panes on a window, the different windows of a session and you can leave one session and reattach another one.

 To use tmux, first connect to the server and execute the command